freeCodeCamp/freeCodeCamp/docs/moderator-handbook.md

 We have a single code of conduct that governs our entire community.
 The fewer the rules, the easier they are to remember.
 You can read those rules and commit them to memory [here](https://code-of-conduct.freecodecamp.org).

 > [!NOTE]
-> As a moderator we would add you to one more more teams on GitHub, our community forum(s) & chat servers.
-If you are missing access on on a platform that you would like to moderate please [reach out to a staff](/FAQ?id=additional-assistance).
+> As a moderator we would add you to one or more teams on GitHub, our community forum(s) & chat servers.
+If you are missing access on on a platform that you would like to moderate please [reach out to a staff member](/FAQ?id=additional-assistance).

 ## Moderating GitHub